jonatasdemello/codility-javascript/02-Arrays/CyclicRotation.md

 Nice! all my tests are passing now.

-**Note:** this is a solution that match the criteria in the problem description but it is not an optmized solution yet and this is fine.
+**Note:** this is a solution that match the criteria in the problem description but it is not an optimized solution yet and this is fine.
 First I solve the problem, then I iterate over it trying to find ways to optimize it (use less memory, space or computing time).
 Sometimes this is not necessary - for example when the code is not used very often or something needs to be deployed fast to fix a bug.
 And sometimes there are spots where memory and processing time are really important.

 In order to find a better solution, lets look at what happens in each iteration and draw some conclusions.